 Shakespeare Speaks: A pound of fleshAvailable for over a year

 Joe Smith - Earth In Vision IntroductionJoe Smith, Professor of Environment and Society at The Open University, introduces Earth in...
 Watch now: Joe Smith - Earth In Vision Introduction

 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

 We now live in a global village where distance in no longer a barrier to commercial or social contact.
-This unit will enable you to gain an understanding of the information and communication technologies that drive our networked world and how they now permeate our everyday lives.
+This free course, ICTs in everyday life, will enable you to gain an understanding of the information and communication technologies that drive our networked world and how they now permeate our everyday lives.

-- know the meaning of all the terms highlighted in the text;
+- know the meaning of all the terms highlighted in the course

-- have an awareness of how ICTs impact on your everyday life.
+- have an awareness of how ICTs impact on everyday life.